+Figure 4.
+The epic victory royale screen that is shown at the end of the game.

 The availability of both melee weapons and a ranged weapon adds a strategic element to the game.
 For example, the player can choose to opt for the powerful ranged weapon, but might lose a lot of health in the process of retrieving it since it is well guarded and might be in trouble if enemies manage to get close.